JP Title: The Ancient Forest! Invitation to the Spirits’ World

 She summons Sunlight Unicorn, which gallops into position as she then equips her Horn of the Unicorn onto her Sunlight Unicorn.
 The Horn attaches to Sunlight’s own horn, becoming a sharp blue horn (ATK/1800->2500).
 Seeing this, the Professor wonders how she’s fighting back–who’s giving her strength?!
 (Frank sees that its ATK has exceeded Id’s.)
 Luna looks on in her daze, as does an entranced Leo in the stands.

-Cut Footage (about 5 seconds): These shots of Yusei watching on (2 seconds) and a zoom-out showing Id threatening Ruka and Kuribon (3 seconds) is cut from the US version.
+Cut Footage (about 5 seconds): These shots of Yusei watching on (2 seconds) and a zoom-out showing Id towering over Ruka and Kuribon (3 seconds) is cut from the US version.

 Suddenly, a bright light shoots in front of Ido, as Luna shields her eyes, eventually seeing Sunlight Unicorn in front of her.
 A voice calls out to her from within the forest, prompting her to ask who it is.
 The voice continues calling out, saying she has finally returned to fulfill her promise.
 “What promise?”, she asks, and the voice answers, “To protect the realm of the Duel Spirits from the forces of evil.”
 But Luna says she’s just a little kid, asking what she can do, and the voice tells her to come with her (Ruka just asks who the voice is; the voice is silent).